OOkechukwu/SQL-Covid-19-Data-Exploration-Project/README.md

 # SQL-Covid-19-Data-Exploration-Project
-The Covid 19 dataset is vastly queried to extract specific insights using SQL
+The Covid 19 dataset is vastly queried using SQL, to extract specific insights.